rolling-scopes-school/js-fe-course-en/tasks/technical-screening/README.md

 1. On the recommendation of a mentor if the mentor is ready to mentor those students.
 2. Based on the results of the first stage of the course.

-## Interview Process 🔄
+## Interview Process

 Interviews take place during during the last week of the stage#1 and the first week of stage#2.
 You can track current interview information on [app.rs.school](https://app.rs.school) in the `Interviews` section.
 There you will find a link to the interview description, the interview deadline, and a registration button.

 ### Stages

-1. **Registration** 📌.
+1. **Registration**.
 To participate in the interview selection, the student must click the `Register` button.
 If an Interviewer is already displayed for the student, there is no need to click the button; they should contact the interviewer.
-2. **Pairing** 👥.
+2. **Pairing**.
 After the distribution, students will see their Interviewer — a link to their account on [app.rs.school](https://app.rs.school) with contact details.
 The student must contact the interviewer within the first week to agree on an interview date.
    If an Interviewer is not shown to the student, they are not invited to an interview and automatically moved to the wait-list
-3. **Conducting the Interview** 💬.
+3. **Conducting the Interview**.
 The interview can be conducted online.
 The average interview duration is ~60 minutes.
-4. **Interview Results** 📊.
+4. **Interview Results**.
 After a student completes the interview, the `Result` column will display the mentor's decision: Yes — the mentor takes the student; otherwise, the student is moved to the wait-list.

-**Wait-list** 📃 is a list of the students who were either not invited to an interview or were rejected by a mentor after the interview.
+**Wait-list** is a list of the students who were either not invited to an interview or were rejected by a mentor after the interview.
 Mentors can recruit additional students from this list if possible.

-**Redistribution** 🔁.
+**Redistribution**.
 Additional redistributions may be conducted at the administration's discretion, involving students from the wait-list.

-## Interview Topics 📚
+## Interview Topics

 - Basics of OOP.
 - Basic data structures and their organization (array, list, stack, queue, tree, hash table, etc.).